Skip to main content

 Sarcococca spp.
 Sweetbox *** leathery foliage, fragrant winter blooms, will tolerate deep shade

 Spirea spp.
-Spirea ** best in mild areas, often with nice foliage color, protect when young
+Spirea * best in mild areas, often with nice foliage color, protect when young, narrow leaf types like s. thunbergii are more resistant

-Symphoricarpos albus Snow Berry * native, thicket forming, better when established
+Symphoricarpos albus Snow Berry * native, thicket forming, better when established, will eat new plants

 Umbellularia californica California Bay *** aromatic, leathery foliage, slow growing – can eventually attain tree size